openbermuda/80days/stories/cat_modelling_with_python.md

 Using python in this environment was only possible due to some magical tools created within the community.

+### Reinsurance and natural catastrophes

+A quick introduction to the subject.

 ### Event driven development

 The insurance industry is full of inertia.
 The main driver of change